3020Ben/Moisture-Deduction-Calculator/README.md

 ---

-🏗 Building a Windows .exe
+🏗 Building a Windows Executable

 Use PyInstaller: